MicrosoftDocs/VBA-Docs/api/Excel.Workbook.PublishObjects.md

 ## Example

-This example publishes all static  **PublishObject** objects in the active workbook to the Web page.
+This example publishes all static  **PublishObject** objects in the active workbook to the web page.

 ```vb